SAP-samples/build-codejam/README.md

-# CodeJam - Build processes, apps, and business sites without code with SAP Buildex3-SAP-Build-Work-Zone
+# CodeJam - Build processes, apps, and business sites without code with SAP Build

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/build-codejam)](https://api.reuse.software/info/github.com/SAP-samples/build-codejam)

 ## Description

-This repository contains the material for the CodeJam on using SAP Build to create a process, an app, and a business site.
-Specifically, you will get to know SAP Build Apps, SAP Build Processs Automation, and SAP Build Work Zone by creating a sales order approval process, an app that lets users specify sales order data and trigger the process, and a business site for embedding the app.
+This repository contains the material for the CodeJam on using **SAP Build** to create a process, an app, and a business site.

+Specifically, you will get to know the environment by creating:

+* A sales order approval process (**SAP Build Process Automation**).
+* An app that lets users specify sales order data and trigger that process (**SAP Build Apps**).
+* A business site in which you will embed that app (**SAP Build Work Zone**).

 ## Overview